 This post contains some affiliate links (that means if you make a purchase after clicking a link, there's no additional cost to you, but I will earn a very small commission.) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

-- Plants for color, plants for scent, and plants for texture.
+- Plants - Choose for color, plants for scent, and plants for texture. (see the list of ideas below)

 - The third ingredient is a fixative.
-Fixatives are materials that hold the fragrance or essential oil for long periods of time.
+Fixatives are materials that hold the fragrance for longer periods of time.
 Here I'm using cellulose fiber which is affordable and readily available.
-Other options are orris root, calamus root, and oakmoss.
+Other options are Orris root powder, calamus root, and oakmoss.

 Spread them out on an old screen in a warm place to dry out.